Syed-rzv/CrisisLens-Submission/README.md

 This README contains information about setup, directory and some troubleshooting tips as well.
 Please follow the commands accurately.

 ## Video
-Click to be re-directed to the video
+Click the thumbnail below to be re-directed to the video

 [![Watch the CrisisLens Video](https://img.youtube.com/vi/rXwxeOp-iQY/maxresdefault.jpg)](https://www.youtube.com/watch?v=rXwxeOp-iQY)